-I arrived in Monrovia without having studied the history of the country, which is unusual.
+I arrived in Monrovia, Liberia in 2014 without having studied the history of the country, which is unusual.
 On the way from the airport I asked my guide, “so who colonized Liberia?” having just traveled to 6 countries in West Africa who were colonized by the Portuguese, British, and French.
 I was shocked when he responded, “the United States”.
 How did I live this long not knowing this?
 Turns out that after the U.S gained their independence from England that our country’s leaders struggled with what to do about slavery.
 The trans-Atlantic slave trade was outlawed, slavery was not abolished and there were differences of opinion regarding what to do with the 50-100,000 Africans.
 Of a population of 4 million who were now free, some advocated integrating them into society, however Thomas Jefferson believed that the slave stigma was too much for them to overcome.
-Therefore, the U.S established a colony in Africa [insert date] and began sending free slaves there via slave ships.
+Therefore, the U.S established a colony in Africa in 1822 and began sending free slaves there via slave ships.
 Many of the freed slaves were Christians who believed that God had saved them from slavery.
 They adopted all of America’s legal, economic, and political structures, even copying the design of the flag.

 I was able to visit one of the hardest hit neighborhoods during the Ebola crisis from 2014-2016.
-The West Point slums was the epicenter of the outbreak and was quarantined in 2015. [vid].
+The West Point slums was the epicenter of the outbreak and was quarantined in 2015.
 I was able to speak with the clinic director who was on the front line of managing the crisis.

 The following day I visited the massive Freestone Rubber plantation, which employs 25,000 Liberians and likely produces the latex in your tires!